 Facebook & Instagram Advertising

 Believe it or not, a recent update to Facebook allows anyone to look at the ads that a business is running on their Facebook page.
 So, find the individual agents, teams, and brokerages fighting over your farm area and start snooping.

-Now you have access to all the ads your competitors are running.
-Take notes and screenshots of each ad and try to figure out who they’re targeting (does it match your buyer or seller persona?) what they look like, and what the copy sounds like.
+Pay special attention to ads they ran multiple times.
 If they are running the same ad over and over again, chances are that’s because the ad works.
 If you notice all your competitors running similar ads, then you can either base your own ads on theirs, or figure out who they’re missing with these ads.

 Website Domain Authority & Traffic

 Another important element of marketing is your website.
 How are your competitors’ websites doing?
 Are they ranking on Google?
 Are they driving traffic?
 In order to find out, we’re going to use free versions of popular search engine optimization (SEO) tools.